superoo7/superoo7.github.io/content/posts/chasm-scout-architecture-design.md

 Over the past 4 months, our team has worked diligently to transform this concept into a functional protocol.
 Here's an article on the architecture design choices of Chasm Network Scout Node.

+## The good thing of Bittensor

+The journey that led to Chasm Scout began with hands-on experience in the [Bittensor network](https://bittensor.com/).

+John, my co-founder, and I immersed ourselves in running nodes and optimizing miners on Bittensor subnets.
+Despite my background with blockchain nodes since 2017 & John who is an early adopters of Bitcoin, we both faced challenges – losing money running miners or getting miners deregistered from the network is quite common.

+We found ourselves constantly improvising, even creating tools to track our mining activities and scripts to auto-claim rewards and bid for subnets registration when it's cheap.

+{{< twitter user="jlwhoo7" id="1762130523005284682" >}}

+This collaborative experience highlighted a crucial need: to make decentralized AI networks more user-friendly.

+We observed many newcomers struggling to host nodes, often paying for setup help, which reminded us of the early days of Bitcoin and Ethereum.
+Some of these users even fall prey to bad actors trying to phish for their information or hack their wallets by providing false information and acting as helpers.

+{{< figure width="65%" src="/images/scout-design/chasm-bittensor.png" caption="Chasm inspired by Bittensor" >}}

+These insights drove our vision for Chasm Scout.
+We aimed to preserve the innovative spirit of projects like Bittensor while improving accessibility.

+Our goal became twofold: create a system that newcomers could set up easily and affordably, while still allowing experienced users to optimize their setups.

+While we're still learning and improving, we hope Chasm Scout can help bridge the gap between complex technology and user-friendly experiences in decentralized AI.

 ## What is Chasm Protocol

 Chasm Protocol is our attempt to create a network where AI systems can work together efficiently to solve complex problems.
 Think of it as a team of AI experts, each with its own specialty, collaborating to provide the best possible answers and solutions.